 One of the main advantages of using credit cards is to make your life easier.
 If you’re running a dental practice, I would recommend having at least two cards, one for anything to do with the practice and one for personal.
 This means that at the end of the tax year you just give your accountant 12 statements rather than having to go through every statement line by line.

-Credit card companies also offer lots of incentives such as: money back; air miles; guarantees on your purchases; free credit every month, or in some cases up to 12 months; point reward systems; free insurance; affinity discounts; lots of advantages when you travel as well as the obvious one of not having to carry cash around with you.
+Credit card companies offer lots of incentives such as: money back; air miles; guarantees on your purchases; free credit every month, or in some cases up to 12 months; point reward systems; free insurance; affinity discounts; lots of advantages when you travel as well as the obvious one of not having to carry cash around with you.
+I just received £420 of Amazon vouchers in the post from my credit card provider, although this was the first time I'd claimed in a few years.

-So actually for customers that never pay interest, but repay the balance every month, credit cards can offer fantastic value for money.
+So for people that prefer to avoid paying interest, and repay the balance every month, credit cards can offer fantastic value for money.

 Build or Rebuild Your Credit RatingIf you’re a young dentist and you haven’t got a credit card it might be an idea to take one out.
 Not so you can splash out on a new car but just to start building up a good credit history.
 Provided you make a few payments on the card and pay off the balance every month your credit rating will improve.
 To avoid ever missing a payment and getting a black mark in your credit history I always recommend setting up a direct debit.
 Your rating with the credit agencies will soar if you do this for a number of few years because you are seen as a borrower who always repays on time.